-With a budget of over $3.2 million for the 2017-2018 year, our financial aid program assists more than 160 qualified students to make a Saint Andrew’s education financially feasible.
+With a budget of over $3.4 million for the 2018-2019 school year, our financial aid program assists more than 180 qualified students to make a Saint Andrew’s education financially feasible.
 Grants range from 12% to 98% of tuition for day students and 23% to 96% of tuition for boarding students.

 Financial aid is awarded on the basis of a family’s demonstrated need.
 “Need” is defined as the difference between tuition plus expenses and a family’s potential expected contribution.
 To help evaluate demonstrated need, Saint Andrew’s School employs the nationally standardized system for analysis through School and Student Services

 offered by the National Association of Independent Schools (NAIS).

 The Financial Aid Committee uses the methodology developed by SSS as the basis for determining what a family might reasonably be expected to contribute toward educational expenses.
 This formula considers income, assets, liabilities, and expenses of the student and the parents.
 It also considers the age of the parent(s), family size and any additional children in tuition-charging schools.
 Ultimately the formula seeks to determine a family’s discretionary income – the income over which a family has the choice as to how it is spent.